Islam and magic: Classical period

 Since the early stages of Islam, Muslim scholars from "multiple theological and legal schools" who disapproved of magic and sorcery did not necessarily considered magic to be evil or sinful, but rather nonsensical or deceptive.
 Rejection of sorcery by Classical scholars was not based on reason so much as Quranic exegesis.
 One example is the exegesis on Surah al-Falaq by early scholars, such as Zamakshari (1074 –1143).
-Hanafi jurist Abu Bakr al-Jaṣṣās, argued that if magic was actually real, it's practitioners would be rich and powerful rather than impoverished hustlers of common people in the marketplace.
+Hanafi jurist Abu Bakr al-Jaṣṣās, argued that if magic was actually real, its practitioners would be rich and powerful rather than impoverished hustlers of common people in the marketplace.
 Al-Jahiz's Kitāb al-Hayawān offers a variety of psychological explanations for alleged encounters with jinn (ghul) and devils (waswas).
 The Mu'tazilite rationalists held that magic and sorcery is mere image-making without reality.
 Ibn Sina (c.
 980–1037) and Fakhr al-Din al-Razi (1149 or 1150–1209), describe magic as merely a tool with the outcome of an act of magic determining whether it is legitimate or not.
 Al-Razi (c.
 1150–1209) "includes under sorcery the use (isti'ana, seeking help) of the hidden properties (khawass) of foodstuffs, medicines and unguents"; but traditional medicines are both widely practiced in the Islamic world and "never subject to religious censorship".